 Dreadnoughts of different makes and prices flood the market now.
 This makes it more accessible to musicians regardless of budget and experience.

-There are two main dreadnought guitar types.
+There are two main dreadnought guitar kinds.
 The most common one is the square shoulder, which has a straight upper and bottom section.
 The slope shoulder dreadnought has rounded upper and lower bouts.

 Aside from these two, many of today's acoustic body shapes can be traced back to the dreadnought design.
 This includes the grand auditorium, grand concert, jumbo, and more.